 Deutsche Bank Fellowship For First Nations Film Creatives

-Filmmaker Darlene Johnson is the inaugural recipient of the Deutsche Bank Fellowship for First Nations Film Creatives, presented by Sydney Film Festival.
+Last year, filmmaker Darlene Johnson was the inaugural recipient of the Deutsche Bank Fellowship for First Nations Film Creatives.

 Johnson’s credits include River of No Return (SFF 2008); The Redfern Story (SFF 2014), nominated for the Documentary Australia Foundation Award; and Bluey (SFF 2015), winner of the Event Cinema Australian Short Screenplay Award.
-Working with Aquarius Films, Darlene will use the opportunity to support her ambition to move into long-form drama.
-This will involve undertaking a producer/director attachment with the production company and working to develop and produce her own concept for TV.
+Working with Aquarius Films, Darlene’s 2021 Fellowship allowed her to undertake a producer/director attachment with Aquarius Films, where she is working with Jocelyn Moorhouse as 2nd Unit Director on her latest feature film.
+Darlene is also using the opportunity to develop and produce her own concept for TV.

 Watch Darlene Johnson, Deutsche Bank Australia CEO Glenn Morgan and SFF Director Nashen Moodley reflect on the 2021 Fellowship announcement in the video below.